 • Enable Defender for Storage with the per-storage account pricing for the subscription level

-When the plan is enabled for the complete subscription; it will protect all available storage accounts.
+When the plan is enabled for the complete subscription; it will protect all available storage accounts by default.

 View estimated transactions